nosos-kindynos/Overview/README.md

 This project is completely open source and we look forward to your suggestions regarding any errors or logical fallacies overlooked, and regarding general scope for improvement.
 As a user might base his judgements on these statistics, inaccurate results would compromise their safety, thus defeating the whole intention of this project.

-This project is only a prototype and has not been designed for mass use.
-Rather, it conveys an idea which we hope will provide an incentive to furthering development along these lines, thus progressing society as a whole.
+This project is only a prototype and has not been designed for mass use and uses heavy approximations and some customized/altered algorithms to compute the result.
+Rather, its motive is to convey an idea which we hope will provide an incentive to furthering development along these lines, thus progressing society as a whole.

 # Disease Risk Estimation